-The implication of the above solution is that attackers can now randomize the time between attack bursts to hinder the period identification process.
-In [12], we show that such randomization actually hurts the attacker.
+Figure 9 shows the gain ratio over different ranges of RTO randomization.
+The attacker here was not periodic with the attack period selected uniformly at random with an average of 1 sec.
+Comparing this figure to Figure 8, one can see that randomizing the attack bursts actually hurts the attacker.
 When the attacker selects the inter-burst period at random, two bursts could be either close to each other or far from each other.
 In the first case, the second burst would not cause any harm to the connections that are already in timeout.
-In the second case, two attack bursts that are far from each other, would cause TCP to utilize the time in between to ramp up its throughput.
+In the second case, two attack bursts that are far from each other, would cause TCP to utilize the time in between to ramp up its bandwidth usage.